alesmenzel/depercolator/README.md

   doStuff: () ->
     ...

-# Also consider whether you actually need to bind, in most cases just sswitching to -> is enough
+# Also consider whether you actually need to bind, in most cases just switching to -> is enough
 ```

 ### Remove object constructor `{} =`